Hexheld/hexheld-docs/MD/Pilot16.md

 Flags:

 - `SZIH-VDC` - Not modified.
-- `----A---` - Modified if the RM operand is an auto-indexed memory access using the data segment, not modified otherwise.
+- `----A---` - Modified if the operand is an auto-indexed memory access using the data segment, not modified otherwise.

 The following encodings are available for `CLR`: